Smart Open Services for European Patients

 Consider data exfiltration risks when accessing remote computers

 When debugging or updating client workstations remotely, errors or mistakes (e.g., accidental data downloads, accidental disclosures to externals) can happen.
 Consider that when you access user workstations, there are some risks of data exfiltration.
-Always rely on the access rights of the user, avoid permanent connections, and ensure logging and tracing of activities performed.
+Always rely on the permission of the user, avoid permanent connections, and ensure logging and tracing of activities performed.

 Always rely on the explicit permission of the user for each remote session, and avoid as much as possible being connected remotely for long periods of time with no particular reason.
 It is important as it could become another way for malicious individuals to gain access to a system.